gnss-sdr/geniuss-place/_sp-blocks/05-input-filter.md

 $$ \begin{equation} a[n] = \frac{i[n]}{i[n-1]} = \frac{A[n]}{A[n-1]} \exp \{ j 2 \pi f_i[n] \} . \end{equation} $$

-This principle is exploited in a single pole notch filter which is characterized by the following transfer function:
+This principle is exploited in a single-pole notch filter which is characterized by the following transfer function:

 $$ \begin{equation} H_n(z) = \frac{ 1-z_0[n]z^{-1} }{ 1-k_a z_0[n]z^{-1} } , \end{equation} $$